beluganos/beluganos/doc/setup-guide.md

 ~~~~

-The syntax of this playbook is following:
+The syntax of `etc/playbooks/roles/dpath/files/<switch-name>/fibc.yml` is following:

 ~~~~
 datapaths: